sighupio/fury-kubernetes-logging/katalog/logging-operated/README.md

 <!-- <KFD-DOCS> -->

-The Logging operated package deploys the fluentd and fluentbit stack via Logging operator CRDs.
+The Logging operated package deploys the Fluentd and Fluent-bit stack via Logging operator CRDs.
+It also deploys a MinIO instance for storing all the logs rejected from the configured outputs.

 ## Requirements